 However, it would not last forever and Curtis House Inn would eventually be sold to new owners and reopened under a new name.

-Is Curtis House Inn from Hotel Hell still open?
+Is Curtis House Inn still open after Hotel Hell?

 Curtis House Inn closed in late 2018, which is over five years after the visit from Gordon Ramsay and around four years after the episode aired on TV.

 The hotel closed because it was sold to new owners.